nhantien/grant-program-analytics/docs/UploadData.md

 `project_details` and `faculty_engagement` datasets will be pre-populated by our data cleaning process of raw Survey Monkey data.
 You can then populate the generated files by filling in empty columns, then re-upload them to make them viewable from the web application.

 ## Step 1: Name Datasets Appropriately
-When you upload datasets, make sure the file name follows our naming convention.\
+When you upload datasets, make sure the file name follows our naming convention, and the column names are consistent with our database schema.\
 Raw survey monkey data file should be named `survey_monkey_{year}.xlsx`, where `{year}` is replaced by the current funding year.
-For details, please refer to [our data lake schema](DataLakeSchema.md)
+Please refer to [our data lake schema](DataLakeSchema.md) for the naming convention, and [data catalogue](DataCatalogue.md) for the column names.

 ex.
 When you upload raw survey monkey data file for the year 2030, it should be named `survey_monkey_2030.xlsx`.